-Some people believe ketosis can suppress appetites.
+Some people believe that being in a state of ketosis can actually suppress your appetite.
 So how exactly could this diet affect your hunger and satiety?

-Ghrelin is often referred to as ‘the hunger hormone’ and has therefore been of particular interest in this debate.
+A special substance in your body called 'ghrelin' is often referred to as ‘the hunger hormone’ and has therefore been of particular interest in this debate.
 Your body traditionally increases ghrelin in order to stimulate your appetite.
-Some theories suggest ketosis may decrease your appetite by suppressing this elevation of ghrelin.
+Some theories suggest ketosis may decrease your appetite by suppressing a rise in ghrelin.

 Let's see what the studies so far say.

-This meta-analysis looked at all of the peer reviewed published studies on the effect of the ketogenic diet on appetite suppression in humans (through it’s publish date in 2015).
+This meta-analysis looked at all of the peer reviewed published studies on the effect of the ketogenic diet on appetite suppression in people.

-Study Results: When looking at the individual studies, only 4 found a significant increase in fullness/satiety and no studies found a significant decrease in hunger.
-However when combining all studies in the meta-analysis, there was a significant increase in fullness/satiety and decrease in hunger.
+When looking at the individual studies, only 4 were found to have a significant increase in fullness/satiety and non found a significant decrease in hunger.
+However when combining the data from all of the smaller studies together into what is considered a meta-analysis, there was a significant increase in fullness/satiety and decrease in hunger.
 Nine studies were not included in the meta-analysis due to different data formats utilized.
 Of these studies, 2 reported a decrease in hunger and 5 reported no significant change, and 2 of these studies reported increased hunger while on the ketogenic diet.

-Discussion: These results provide a mixed picture and show it’s not yet clear if ketogenic diets effectively suppress appetite.
-As many of these studies have conflicting results, more research is certainly needed to elucidate the effects of keto on hunger.
+Discussion: This information provides a mixed picture, showing that it’s not yet clear if ketogenic diets can effectively suppress appetite.
+As many of these studies have conflicting results, more research is needed to elucidate the effects of ketosis on hunger.

-Study Details: 39 people completed this study involving 8 weeks of a ketogenic very low carbohydrate diet and subsequently 2 weeks of a balanced diet.
+39 people completed this study which involved 8 weeks of a ketogenic very low carbohydrate diet and subsequently 2 weeks of a balanced diet.
 Both subjective levels of appetite and objective levels of hormones including glucose, insulin, non-esterified fatty acids (NEFA), β-hydroxybutyrate (BHB), leptin, gastrointestinal hormones were measured.